Drone Prohibition Guidelines

 How do I gain permission to fly a drone in and over the Norah Head Lighthouse Reserve?

 Please fill in the form and a representative of the Reserve Manager Board will be in contact with you via email.
+Due to the historical preservation of the Reserve as well as flying over public space, you must be covered by Public Liability Insurance.
+You will be asked to provide your policy number when you fill in the form.
 Permission to fly a drone request form: https://norahheadlighthouse.com.au/drone-permission/

 What to do if I am granted consent to fly a drone on the Reserve?